Finiteness properties of stabilisers of oligomorphic actions: Oligomorphic actions

 \begin{proof} Up to restricting to a single orbit, we may assume the action is transitive, and so the goal is to show that no point stabilisers are finitely generated.
 Let $s\in S$ and let $H=\Stab_G(s)$.
 Since the action is almost 2-transitive, there are finitely many double cosets $HgH$ for $g\in G$, i.e., $H$ has finite biindex in $G$.
 By \cite[Lemma~3.2]{cornulier06}, this implies that the profinite closure of $H$ in $G$ (i.e., the intersection of all finite index subgroups containing $H$) has finite index.
 Now if $H$ were finitely generated, the LERF property would imply that $H$ has finite index in $G$, which is impossible since $S$ is infinite and $G$ acts transitively on $S$. \end{proof}

-We remark that we do not know of an example of a non-LERF group satisfying the hypotheses of Corollary~\ref{intro cor howson}.

-\begin{example} Recall that a \emph{limit group} is a finitely generated fully residually free group.
+\begin{example} Recall that a \emph{limit group} is a finitely generated fully residually free group, that is, one for which every finite subset maps injectively into a free quotient.
 It follows from the constructive definition of limit groups \cite[Theorem 4.6]{limit} (and the fact that abelian subgroups of limit groups are finitely generated \cite[Theorem 3.9]{limit}) that limit groups are of type $\F$, i.e., they admit finite classifying spaces.
 In particular, they are of type $\FP_\infty$ and belong to $\HF$.
 Moreover, finitely generated subgroups of limit groups are limit groups, from which it follows that limit groups are homologically supercoherent.
 Finally, they have the Howson property \cite{limit:howson}.
 However, they are LERF \cite{limit:lerf}. \end{example}

 \begin{example} A hyperbolic group is \emph{locally quasiconvex} if every finitely generated subgroup is quasiconvex.
 Recall that hyperbolic groups admit a finite model for the classifying space for proper actions \cite{meintrup02}, therefore they are of type $\FP_\infty$ and in $\HF$.
 Quasiconvex subgroups of hyperbolic groups are themselves hyperbolic, and this implies that locally quasiconvex hyperbolic groups are homologically supercoherent.
 Moreover, the intersection of two quasiconvex subgroups is quasiconvex, and so locally quasiconvex hyperbolic groups have the Howson property.
-However, locally quasiconvex hyperbolic groups are LERF, conditionally on the residual finiteness of all hyperbolic groups, which is a long standing conjecture \cite[5.3.B Remark]{gromov}.
+However, locally quasiconvex hyperbolic groups are LERF, conditionally on the residual finiteness of all hyperbolic groups, which is a long standing question \cite[5.3.B Remark]{gromov}.
 More generally, if all hyperbolic groups are residually finite, then all quasiconvex subgroups of hyperbolic groups are closed in the profinite topology \cite{qcerf}. \end{example}

 Note that both these examples are either virtually abelian or acylindrically hyperbolic.
 It is known that acylindrically hyperbolic groups admit highly transitive (hence oligomorphic) actions with finite kernel \cite{hull16}.